 See my guide on how to use an Instant Pot.

-Tacos are one of our favorite quick meals, and we make them almost every week.
-This taco recipe is fast and easy to make, with the best flavorful taco meat.
-Everyone loves these tacos!
+Your search for the best taco recipe stops here!
+Tacos are one of our favorite quick meals, so much so that we make them almost every week.
+This taco recipe is fast, easy, and sure to wow everyone at your dinner table!

-- Taco Shells: You can serve your tacos in hard taco shells or soft tortillas.
+- Tortillas: You can serve your tacos in crunchy taco shells or soft tortillas.
 Use what your family likes best.

 - Taco Toppings: Tacos are the best when you load them up with toppings!
 See my suggestions below or use your favorites.